-- 15 analyses.
-First, we plot the ensemble variance explained results for the data and the null hypothesis as a scree plot (figure 8).
-This represents how the variance explained by each component declines with each mode, for both the data and the null hypothesis.
+ysis, 1000 ensemble members is standard; however, the analysis can be time consuming and 100 members is appropriate for exploratory analyses.
+First, we plot the ensemble variance explained results for the data and the null hypothesis as a scree plot (Fig. 8).
+This represents how the variance explained by each component declines with each mode for both the data and the null hypothesis.
 Due to age uncertainty, the resulting variance explained is a distribution, which we compare to the 95th quantile of the null hypothesis ensemble.
 Figure 8 indicates that the first two components are clearly distinguished from the null.
 The third component is borderline, with the variance explained by the median of the ensemble near the null.
-Therefore, we will focus - 20 our investigation on the first two modes.
+Therefore, we will focus our investigation on the first two modes.